Brightman Street Bridge

-Replacement and controversy
+Replacement

 With the age of the bridge becoming a problem, as well as the rising costs of necessary upkeep and maintenance, talk began circulating about replacing the bridge as early as the late 1970s and early 1980s.
 Starting in 1983, plans were put in place to replace the bridge with a new, higher and wider span 1500 ft upriver, which would span from a proposed flyover intersection with Route 79 on the Fall River side, to a new access road through the former site of Slade's Ferry Park in Somerset.

 Plans were put on hold in 1989, when the Coast Guard protested the size of the opening of the bridge.
 Once details were worked out, work began in the late 1990s, but again with delays.
 This was due to money being taken away from the project for the well-over budget Big Dig project in Boston.
 Again the work was delayed until costs could be met.
 A third problem arose in 2008, when inspectors questioned the quality of the cement used in the main pilings for the bridge.
 This caused yet more delays as inspections and tests were needed on the piers.
-Construction has since been completed on this new bridge.
+The bridge was finally completed in 2011.

-Around 2005, local officials pushed to keep the bridge intact even after its replacement was completed - as a way to stop the controversial LNG terminal to the north.
+Around 2005, local officials pushed to keep the bridge intact even after its replacement was completed, as a way to stop the controversial LNG terminal to the north.